Four steps to take before federal student loan payments restart

 Apply for or Recertify Your Income-Driven Repayment Plan

-During this period, borrowers are not required to recertify at the original year-end due date, but you will want to recertify before May 1, 2022.
+During this period, borrowers are not required to recertify at the original year-end due date, but you will want to recertify before payments begin again in 2023.
 This is especially a good idea if you have experienced a layoff or furlough or have taken a pay cut during this period.
 Review the different types of income-driven repayment plans.
 These are also great ways to avoid going into default, regardless of your situation, since income-driven repayments can be as low as $0.00.

 Prior to applying for an income-driven repayment plan, you can get an estimate by using the Student Loan Repayment Estimator.